akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ### Check the "Translation status"

-Now let's go back to Julia's side and see how she can check her translation projects status.
+Now let's go back to Julia's side and see how she can check her translation project status.

 As the `Translation status` has been declared as `Usable in grid`, Julia can:
 * [Customise her grid](https://help.akeneo.com/pim/serenity/articles/products-grid.html#customise-the-grid) to add the `Translation status` attribute: this will allow her to sort her products according to their translation status.